matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 - MBA
 ---

 One of the most eye opening moments of [my Executive MBA](/2019/12/ie-executive-mba/) was our short one day course on **Negotiation**.
-Previously, I’d thought of negotiation skill to be a kind of magical superpower out of reach of mere mortals, like me.
+Previously, I’d thought of negotiation skill as a kind of magical superpower out of reach of mere mortals, like me.

 The truth is negotiation is not magic.
 It can even be learned from a book.